rbalicki2/smithy/README.md

 * That whole "props" thing smells.

-## Think about how to handle props, the right way
+## This is how to handle props, the right way

 ```rs
 fn foo(any_props: u32, more_props: u32) -> SmithyComponent {